Oct 7, 2010

-Matt Southworth, son of Harold and Nancy Southworth of New York, was born in Poughkeepsie, New York in 1984.
+Matt Southworth, the son of Harold and Nancy Southworth of New York, was born in Poughkeepsie, New York in 1984.
 Matt spent most of his adolescence in Florida.
-There, Matt was a four sport athlete at Belleview High School, in Belleview, Florida and went to state for wrestling his junior and senior years.
+There, Matt was an accomplished high school wrestler (2 time state qualifier) and four sport athlete.
 Shortly after graduating high school with high honors, Matt joined the U.S. Army as an intelligence analyst in order to help pay for college in the future.

 While in the Army, Matt served a tour of duty in northern Iraq, near Mosul, in 2004.
-Matt’s experience in Iraq turned him against war and into an anti-war activist.
-By happenstance, he was eventually led to Wilmington College, a small Quaker school in Wilmington, Ohio.
-In May of 2009, Matt graduated Magna Cum Laude from Wilmington College with his Bachelors of Arts in Political Science and History and a minor in Psychology.
-After graduation, Matt spent two months in Israel-Palestine—his second trip to the region—studying Arabic, volunteering at a Christian community center near Bethlehem, and living with a Palestinian family.
-Matt is convinced that the road to Middle East stability is conducive to U.S. national security and must travel through Israel-Palestine.
+Matt’s experience in Iraq turned him against war and into a pro-peace advocate.
+In May of 2009, Matt graduated Magna Cum Laude from Wilmington College, a small Quaker school in Ohio, with his Bachelors of Arts in Political Science and History and a minor in Psychology.

-Matt serves on the Board of Directors for Veterans for Peace.
+Matt serves on the Board of Directors for Quaker House in North Carolina.
+He previously served as Vice President of the Board of Directors of Veterans for Peace.
 He is an advocacy leader in the pro-peace veteran community.